+Octets: 1 variable length vairable length

+Figure 8-183an Vendor Specific Category subfield format

+The OI subfield is defined in 8.4.1.31.

+The Vendor Specific Category subfield is a variable length field whose content is defined by the entity identified in the OI field.

-The ILS Time field is an unsigned integer that specifies the time, expressed in units of 10 ms beginning with the transmission of the frame with Differentiated Initial Link Setup element and ending after the ILS Time elapses, during which only the STAs with the ILSC value equal to 1 are allowed to transmit initial link setup requests to the AP; all categories of STAs can attempt initial link setup with the AP after this time expires.
+The ILS Time field is an unsigned integer that specifies the time, expressed in units of 10 ms beginning with the transmission of the frame with Differentiated Initial Link Setup element and ending after the ILS Time elapses, during which only the STAs with the ILSC value equal to 1 are allowed to attempt initial link setup to the AP; all categories of STAs can attempt initial link setup with the AP after this time expires.

 10.25.10 Differentiated Initial Link Setup